harvester/docs/docs/troubleshooting/os.md

 - Press `e` on first menuentry.
 Append `rd.cos.debugrw` to the `linux (loop0)$kernel $kernelcmd` line.
 Press `Ctrl + x` to boot the system.
     ![](./assets/os-edit-first-menuentry-add-debugrw.png)

 ## How to permanently edit kernel parameters

 !!! note
-    This is just a workaround.
-We should provide a better way to do this.
+    The following steps are a workaround.
+Harvester will inform the community once a permanent resolution is in place.

 - Re-mount state directory in rw mode:
     ```